 Whether you prefer pops of primary yellow, dreamy whites, gold, or uplifting orange, there's a dependable daffodil to suit every color palette.
 And there are lots of ways to plant them – whether that's a golden ribbon of flowers running along a verge, a group of bright pots placed on a patio, or some splashes of sunshine nosing through the lawn.

 We've brought together plenty of advice on how and when to plant daffodil bulbs, plus how to care for them once they appear in spring.

-When is the best time to plant daffodil bulbs?
+When to plant daffodil bulbs

-Where can I plant daffodil bulbs?
+Where should you plant daffodil bulbs?

 How to plant daffodil bulbs in the ground